bittyphp/bitty-middleware/README.md

 ### Adding Middleware

-All middleware added must implement `Bitty\Middleware\MiddlewareInterface`.
+All middleware added must implement `Psr\Http\Server\MiddlewareInterface`.
 The middleware chain is built using a first-in, first-out approach.
 This means the first middleware you add will be the first middleware that gets called.
 You can use this to structure your middleware in the order you want.

 For more information, see the section on Creating Middleware.